History and Tradition

 Faith and Community

 The Descent of the Virgin of Fuensanta is not only an expression of religious faith, but also an event that strengthens community ties.
-The active participation of the inhabitants of Pizarra in the organization and celebration of the festival is a testimony to the deep roots of this tradition in the collective identity of the town.
+The active participation of the inhabitants of Pizarra in the organization and celebration of the festival is a testament to the deep roots of this tradition in the town's collective identity.

 The Brotherhood of the Virgin of Fuensanta

-The Brotherhood of the Virgen de la Fuensanta plays a fundamental role in the organisation of the Bajada.
-Founded with the aim of promoting and maintaining devotion to the Virgin, this brotherhood is responsible for all aspects related to the festivity, from preparations to liturgical and festive events.
+The Brotherhood of Our Lady of Fuensanta plays a fundamental role in organizing the Descent.
+Founded with the aim of promoting and maintaining devotion to the Virgin, this brotherhood is in charge of all aspects related to the festival, from the preparations to the liturgical and festive events.

 The Cultural Dimension

-In addition to its religious dimension, the Descent of the Virgin of Fuensanta has an important cultural component.
-The activities that take place during the week of celebration include displays of local folklore, typical cuisine and crafts, allowing visitors and the inhabitants of Pizarra to enjoy and appreciate the cultural riches of the region.
+In addition to its religious significance, the Descent of the Virgin of Fuensanta has a significant cultural component.
+The activities held during the week of celebration include displays of local folklore, traditional cuisine, and crafts, allowing visitors and residents of Pizarra alike to enjoy and appreciate the region's rich cultural heritage.

 Nature and the Environment